wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-zabbix.md

         --8<-- "../include/monitoring/sample-malicious-request.md"

-    3. Make sure that the attack counter has increased in both the `wallarm-status` output and the Zabbix widget:
+    3. Make sure that the request counter has increased in both the `wallarm-status` output and the Zabbix widget:

         --8<-- "../include/monitoring/wallarm-status-output-padded-latest.md"

         ![!Viewing the changed metric value][img-global-view-16]

-The Zabbix dashboard now displays the `curl_json-wallarm_nginx/gauge-attacks` metric of the `node.example.local` filter node.
+The Zabbix dashboard now displays the `curl_json-wallarm_nginx/gauge-abnormal` metric of the `node.example.local` filter node.